High-Tech Revolution: The G11 Caseless Rifle and Its Legacy

 The Revolutionary Vision

-• A compact weapon no longer than 75 centimeters, capable of easy handling in urban and mechanized warfare.
+A compact weapon no longer than 75 centimeters.
+Had to work in cities and inside armored vehicles.

-• High accuracy with minimal recoil, allowing effective engagement of targets at 300 meters or beyond.
+High accuracy with minimal recoil, good out to 300 meters or beyond.

 The Partnership That Made It Possible